knappkyle/BetaPoints.club/README.md

 ## Description

 Made for my fraternity during my term as vice president to track individual attendence of brothers in Lambda Chi Alpha.
-Created a C++ script within the website to sort the leaderboard from most points to the least amount.
+Created a C++ script within the website to sort the leaderboard from most points to the least amount of points.

 ## Contributing